 Capsicum Benefits: Reduces Hot Flashes

-In a randomized placebo-controlled trial, a homeopathic dose of hot peppers was given to determine the effectiveness for reducing hot flashes.
-The use of hot peppers reduced hot flashes and global well-being compared to placebo in 40 women over 4 weeks.
+In a randomized placebo-controlled trial, a homeopathic dose of hot peppers was given to determine the effectiveness of reducing hot flashes.
+The use of hot peppers reduced hot flashes and global well-being compared to a placebo in 40 women over 4 weeks.

 Larger trials are needed, but the treatment is certainly safe to try to help relieve the discomfort of hot flashes.